 How to get there:

-Car: A small Oinasjärventie road that leads to Kultalähde passes also Kiikala airfield.
+Car: Oinasjärventie road that leads to Kultalähde passes also Kiikala airfield.
 Oinasjärventie used to be in a really bad condition for years until finally in July 2021 it was paved again.
 There is a sign to Hyyppärä nature trail by the Oinasjärventie road.

-Special to know: Swimming in Kultalähde is prohibited, please respect it.
-Remain on the trail as this area is protected.
+Special to know: Swimming and fishing at Kultalähde are prohibited, please respect that.
+Remain on the trail as this whole area is protected.
 Keep your dogs on the leash.

 Also visit in the area